oceanicsdotio/oceanics.io/oceanics-io-www/content/blog/caching-efficiency/index.md

 ---
-title: Algorithms - Unit economics of knowledge caching
+title: Unit economics of knowledge caching
 date: "2020-05-25T12:00:00.000Z"
 description: |
     Premise for how a non-profit data trust can make money by